henkwh/indexmyphotos/README.md

 # indexmyphotos
 assigns tags, dates and location data to photos.

+## Getting started

+Just Drag and Drop your image file into the program.
+It will create a local copy in the program files folder and manage any files completely self-sufficient within a database.

 ## Motivation

 My search for any offline-service that is capable of managing my photos and showing their location on a map was badly disappointing.